-Regarding the debtor's sale of business units as well as the possibility, at the preinsolvency stage, of including the sale as part of the restructuring plan itself, the transfer of the company or its business units may occur at three times during the insolvency proceedings: (i) on submitting the request for opening special wind-up proceedings; (ii) during the liquidation stage; or (iii) through a downstream bid, without making it conditional on the opening of the liquidation stage.
+Regarding the debtor's sale of business units as well as the possibility, at the preinsolvency stage, of including the sale as part of the restructuring plan itself, the transfer of the company or its business units may occur at different times during the insolvency proceedings.
 Even before filing a request for insolvency proceedings, debtors whose circumstances indicate a likelihood of insolvency or who are in a situation of imminent insolvency or current insolvency may request the court to appoint an independent expert responsible for collecting offers for the purchase of business units (pre-pack).

 Despite there being no specific rules under Spanish law on the pre-pack process, to facilitate these procedures, judges of the commercial courts (particularly those of Barcelona and Madrid) had already approved certain protocols and applied them in recent months to speed up the sale process of the business units, avoid the deterioration in economic activity and maximize the recovery of creditors.
-The Reform now establishes a specific procedure to be followed.
+Act 16/2022 now establishes a specific procedure to be followed.